de-v-in/NTR-SUPRIS/README.md

 # DEVIN NTR-SUPRIS Template

-> NextJS - tRPC - SUPABASE - PRISMA along with Vite and TailwindCSS base
+> NextJS - tRPC - SUPABASE - PRISMA along with BunJS and TailwindCSS base

 This is NextJS with React 18 template, which support auto format with eslint and integrated `husky` for code checking before commit.
 This will help in smooth out project building.